robertlarkins/math-and-code-tricks/PowerShell.md

 ## Shortcuts

+Use the following shortcuts in a PowerShell Window.

 | Shortcuts     | Description                         |
 | ---           | ---                                 |
 | `Ctrl`+`R`    | Search through previous commands    |